adobe-fonts/vffirst-source-serif/README.md

 bin/markFeatureWriter.py -t -m Roman/SourceSerif4Variable-Roman.designspace
 ```

-It is not necessary to re-run these scripts to build the font,
+It is not necessary to re-run these scripts to build the font.
-but if you wish to run them the Python packages `fonttools` and
+If you wish to run them the Python packages `fonttools` and
 `defcon` must be installed.

 The scripts are included to demonstrate how UFO kerning and mark